bcgov/design-research-guide/docs/activities/usability-testing.md

 Before the participant arrives to the session, you won’t know what tasks the participant will be doing during the session.
 When the session starts, you will first conduct an interview with the participant to get a better idea on what information they will be looking for.
 You then give participants the opportunity to go to the service and accomplish their goals on the fly.

 The best time to do interview-based tasks is when a website or service is populated with real information and data.
-Without real content and data for participants to explore, it will be hard to mirror their true experience as a user.
+Without real content and data for participants to explore, it will be hard to mirror their true experience.